jn630/NYC-Air-Quality-Prediction/README.md

 ## Objective

 This project aims to compare the performance of two models, XGBoost and Prophet, in predicting AQI (Air Quality Index).
+Here is the data.

 ## Metrics Used